Alfresco/docs-alfresco/content-services/latest/install/containers/docker-compose.md

 title: Install using Docker Compose
 ---

-Use this information to quickly start up Alfresco Content Services using Docker Compose.
+Use this information to quickly start up Content Services using Docker Compose.
 Due to the limited capabilities of Docker Compose, this deployment method is recommended for development and test environments only.

-To deploy Alfresco Content Services using `docker-compose`, download and install [Docker](https://docs.docker.com/install/){:target="_blank"}, then follow the steps below.
+To deploy Content Services using `docker-compose`, download and install [Docker](https://docs.docker.com/install/){:target="_blank"}, then follow the steps below.
 Make sure that you've reviewed the [prerequisites]({% link content-services/latest/install/containers/index.md %}#prerequisites) before continuing.

-1. Download the `docker-compose.yml` file by accessing the Alfresco Content Services [Download Trial](https://www.alfresco.com/platform/content-services-ecm/trial/download){:target="_blank"} page, which will give you a 30-day license.
+1. Download the `docker-compose.yml` file by accessing the Content Services [Download Trial](https://www.alfresco.com/platform/content-services-ecm/trial/download){:target="_blank"} page, which will give you a 30-day license.

-    If you already have a valid license file for Alfresco Content Services 6.2, you can apply it directly to the running system.
+    If you already have a valid license file for Content Services 6.2, you can apply it directly to the running system.
 See [Uploading a new license](#LINK at-adminconsole-license.md) for more details.

     > **Note:** Make sure that exposed ports are open on your host computer.
 Check the `docker-compose.yml` file to determine the exposed ports - refer to the `host:container` port definitions.
 You'll see they include 5432, 8080, 8083 and others.